cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### OIDC using credentials with PKCE flow
 ​
-The example below shows how to use only an SDK to get a token from Azure Active Directory on behalf of a user using the [PKCE flow](https://oauth.net/2/pkce/):
+The example below shows how to use only an SDK to get a token from Azure AD on behalf of a user using the [PKCE flow](https://oauth.net/2/pkce/):
 ​
 ```js
 import { CogniteAuthWrapper } from '@cognite/auth-wrapper';